contrast-zone/t-rewriter.js/canon.md

         )
     )

 Within this example, passing an input `Jane builds a robot` would finally yield the output `Jane is a computer expert`.
 Again, it takes a bit of logical speculation to understand how this input manages to climb up the inference branches in connecting empty `BACK` lists.
-Namely, expressions like `(C -> A) /\ (C -> B)` are equal to `C -> (A /\ B)`.
-This fact provides a fundamental reasoning for connecting the empty `BACK` lists in the above case.
+Namely, in classical logic, expressions like `(C -> A) /\ (C -> B)` are equal to `C -> (A /\ B)`.
+This fact provides a fundamental reasoning for connecting the empty `BACK` lists in the above example.

 > __*[note card]*__
 > remember that `BACK` parameter always holds conjunctions.